slawekradzyminski/awesome-testing.com/_posts/2016-07-22-testops-missing-piece-of-puzzle.md

 You should aim at making your [day-to-day](https://leanpub.com/remainingrelevant) **contribution** indispensable.
 This gives you real job security.
 By being smart you can sleep well.

-> If you are among the top 1% in the world at what you do, you will never have to worry about “making it”.
-It’s the
+> If you are among the top 1% in the world at what you do, you will never have to worry about "making it".
+It's the
 > surest path there is.

 [Peep Laja - This I believe](http://conversionxl.com/this-i-believe/)